cfree14/marineregions/README.md

 ## Overview

 This R packages contains GIS data for the ocean.
+Many of the datasets are from the iconic [marineregions.org](https://www.marineregions.org/) website.
+All of the datasets are made available as 'sf' objects.

 ## Installation